GX-Hacker/source/README.md

-# Source code for my other repos
+# Source code for GXH Projects

 WARNING: Do not directly try do download and use, **unless you know what you are doing**.
 This is the source code, not the regular downloads.
 This repository should be used by others **for contribution purposes only**, and not for regular usage.
 By using the source code locally, you won't get automatic updates (if there are) and things may not work as expected.